 SMERGERS tip: apply for a line of credit with your bank.
 Share all the necessary financial documents to help them assess you better and sooner.

 3. Financing operations via invoice discounting or invoice factoring

 When you raise an invoice to your client and receive an acknowledgement, your invoice becomes a legal covenant for guaranteed payment from your client.
-The trouble is that most of your clients pay on net-30 or net-60 day pay terms.
+The trouble is that most of your clients pay on net-30 or net-60 day payment terms.
 Locking up all your cash for a long time.

 Invoice discounting allows you to encash nearly 75% to 80% of the invoice value immediately, and the remaining upon the payment of the invoice in question.
-There are many NBFCs who offer funds against invoices.
+There are many NBFCs that offer funds against invoices.
 And this is the easiest and reliable way to increase your cash flow consistently.

 SMERGERS tip: financial institutions are always keen to fund reliable businesses, ensure to verify and negotiate on terms and conditions before factoring your invoices to boost your cash flow.

 How important are M&A advisors